-Carson grabbed ahold of the starting assignment at middle linebacker and made 12 starts, playing in every game.
+Carson grabbed hold of the starting assignment at middle linebacker and made 12 starts, playing in every game.
 He was fourth on the squad with 74 total tackles, forced two fumbles and made one fumble recovery.
 In his second start, he delivered a career-high 11 tackles against No. 2 Alabama, nearly doubling his previous high of six against Indiana in 2010.
-Carson forced his first career fumble in the big matchup at Ohio State and made his first career fumble recovery and five tackles against Eastern Michigan.
-He recorded seven tackles at Indiana and six in the game against Iowa.
-Carson made seven stops against Purdue and five in the Leaders Division matchup against Illinois, including one tackle for loss.
-Carson recorded eight tackles against Nebraska and led the team and tied his career-high with 11 stops in the critical division battle at Ohio State.
+Carson forced his first career fumble in the big 20-14 win at Ohio State and made his first career fumble recovery and five tackles against Eastern Michigan.
+He recorded seven tackles at Indiana and six in the victory over Iowa.
+Carson made seven stops against Purdue and five in the 10-7 Leaders Division win over Illinois, including one tackle for loss.
+Carson recorded eight tackles against Nebraska and led the team and tied his career-high with 11 stops in the critical division win at Ohio State.
 In the regular-season finale at Wisconsin, Carson posted eight tackles and a forced fumble.
 He was on the field for 617 snaps, with highs of 75 against Nebraska and 72 at Wisconsin.
 Carson earned Academic All-Big Ten honors for the first time.

 Carson enrolled as a full-time student in January 2010.
 He was shifted from linebacker to fullback just prior to preseason practice.
 He returned to linebacker after the Kent State game and was one of seven true freshmen to play, seeing action in every game.
 Carson made 12 tackles, with 0.5 tackles for loss.
 He recorded a season-high five hits against Illinois and made one stop at Minnesota, including 0.5 TFL.
 He also had one tackle at Ohio State and one hit against Michigan State.
 Carson made three solo stops against Florida in the Outback Bowl.
 He was on the field for 152 snaps, led by 24 at Iowa and 22 in the Outback Bowl.

 Full name is Glenn Andrew Carson Jr. He is the son of Glenn and Barbara-Ann Carson.
 He has one older sister, Christine.
 Carson is a relative of Tom Higgins, who played football for North Carolina and the Philadelphia Eagles in the 1950s.
 Carson enjoys spending time at the beach and fishing.
-He is majoring in advertising/public relations.
+He earned his degree in advertising/public relations in May 2013 and is working on a second degree, in labor and employment relations.
 Born December 5, 1990 in Manahawkin, N.J.